wagner89/mobxTalk/README.md

 2. <Observer> instead of @observer on the class

-3. @observer on a component essentially makes render a reaction, tracking all the data that is accessed in it
+3. @observer on a component essentially makes render a reaction, wrapping it into `mobx.autorun()`, tracking all the data that is accessed in it

 4. The `runInAction` utility (async code that modifies state) [here](https://mobx.js.org/best/actions.html)